 Fortunately, many of the COVID-19 guidelines that are in place are also helpful in preventing the spread of the flu.
-Masking, hand washing and simply staying at home when you don’t feel well are all simple ways we can prevent the spread of the flu and COVID-19.
+Masking, hand washing and simply staying at home when you don’t feel well are all simple ways we can prevent the spread of respiratory illnesses like the flu, COVID-19 and RSV, Respiratory Syncytial Virus.

 Get Your Flu Shot

-According to Dr. Rebecca Cantu, a physician at Arkansas Children’s Hospital, the earlier in the season you get your flu shot, the better.
+According to Rebecca Cantu, M.D., a physician at Arkansas Children’s Hospital and associate professor of pediatrics at the University of Medical Sciences, the earlier in the season you get your flu shot, the better.
 And while it is still possible to get the flu despite being vaccinated, the vaccine is very effective and will still decrease the risk of hospitalization or death due to the flu.

 Almost everyone ages 6 months and older should get a flu shot.
 Flu shots also are especially recommended for pregnant women.
 According to the CDC, there are relatively few people who should not get a flu shot, including those with allergies to the vaccine.
 If you have questions about whether or not you should get a flu shot, talk to your health care provider.